DevExpress-Examples/xaf-how-to-prevent-altering-the-legacy-database-schema-when-creating-an-xaf-application/Readme.md

 For this task we introduced a custom [IDataStoreAsync](https://documentation.devexpress.com/CoreLibraries/DevExpress.Xpo.DB.IDataStoreAsync.class) implementation, which works as a proxy.
 This proxy receives all the requests from the application's Session objects to a data store, and redirects them to actual XPO data store objects based upon a table name that has been passed.

+> [!WARNING]
+> We created this example for demonstration purposes and it is not intended to address all possible usage scenarios.
+> If this example does not have certain functionality or you want to change its behavior, you can extend this example.
+Note that such an action can be complex and would require good knowledge of XAF: [UI Customization Categories by Skill Level](https://www.devexpress.com/products/net/application_framework/xaf-considerations-for-newcomers.xml#ui-customization-categories) and a possible research of how our components function.
+Refer to the following help topic for more information: [Debug DevExpress .NET Source Code with PDB Symbols](https://docs.devexpress.com/GeneralInformation/403656/support-debug-troubleshooting/debug-controls-with-debug-symbols).
+> We are unable to help with such tasks as custom programming is outside our Support Service purview: [Technical Support Scope](https://www.devexpress.com/products/net/application_framework/xaf-considerations-for-newcomers.xml#support).

 ## Implementation Details

 1. In _YourSolutionName.Module_ project create a custom _IDataStoreAsync_ implementation as shown in the [XpoDataStoreProxy.cs](./XPO/NET.Core/Blazor/AspNetCore.Module/Services/XpoDataStoreProxy.cs) file;